 Sir Godfrey Hounsfield, Inventor of Computed Tomography

-This week we’re recognizing electrical engineer, and x-ray computed tomography (CT scan) inventor, Sir Godfrey Hounsfield.
+This week we’re recognizing British electrical engineer, and x-ray computed tomography (CT scan) inventor Sir Godfrey Hounsfield.
 Hounsfield helped design the first commercially available all-transistor computer made in Great Britain: the EMIDEC 1100 in 1958.
 Hounsfield invented what is now known as a CT scan machine (x-ray computed tomography) and successfully scanned a live patient in 1971.
-Hounsfield’s name is also immortalized by the Hounsfield scale, which is a measure of radiodensity used in evaluating CT scans. (source http://www.ieee.org/).
+For his part in developing the ground-breaking technology, he and partner Allan Cormack won a Nobel Prize for Physiology or Medicine in 1979.
+Sir Godfrey Hounsfield’s name is also immortalized by the Hounsfield scale, which is a measure of radiodensity used in evaluating CT scans.
+He was knighted as Sir in 1981.